What is sleep deprivation?

 Sleep deprivation become dangerous in some situations.
 Sleep deprivation amplifies alcohol's effects on the body, so a fatigued person who consumes alcohol will become even more damaged.
 Driver fatigue is accountable for many vehicle accidents.
 Avoid watching TV when you are trying to fall asleep.
 This motivates your brain and only makes it harder to flow off.

-The studies regarding sleep deprivation and reaction time is more.
-Some of them are following.
 According to reports from the British Journal Occupational and Environmental Medicine, getting anything less than six hours of sleep per night can seriously affect your ability to react to situations.
-It poses a very serious risk to your health and to those around you because it becomes less likely to respond fast enough in situations.
+It poses a very serious risk to your health and to those around you because it becomes less likely to respond fast enough in situations (Williamson, 2000).

 A Stanford research project, headed by Nelson.B.Powell, DDS, MD, showed that those who were sleep deprived and then had their reaction times tested faired nearly as poorly as those considered legally drunk.
-This study was the first to show that there was a severe impairment of the individuals even at mild to moderate level of sleep disturbances.
+This study was the first to show that there was a severe impairment of the individuals even at mild to moderate level of sleep disturbances (Powell, 1999).

 Sleep deprivation can adversely affect brain function.
-A 2000 study conducted by the UCSD School of Medicine and the Veterans Affairs Healthcare System in San Diego, used functional magnetic resonance imaging technology to monitor action in the brains of sleep-deprived subjects performing simple verbal learning tasks.
+A 2000 study conducted by the UCSD School of Medicine and the Veterans Affairs Healthcare System in San Diego, used functional magnetic resonance imaging technology to monitor action in the brains of sleep-deprived subjects performing simple verbal learning tasks (Durmer and Dinges, 2005).

 A 2003 Universtity of California study found that REM sleep deprivation alleviates clinical depression.
 Although the mechanism is unclear it is suggested that the deprivation mimics the effects of selective serotonin reuptake inhibitors (SSRI) however the study also indicated that REM sleep was essential for blocking neurotransmitters and allowing the neurotransmitter receptors to "rest" and regain sensitivity which in turn leads to improved regulation of mood and increased learning ability.